xolox/python-humanfriendly/README.rst

-The functions in the ``humanfriendly`` package can be used to make text interfaces more user friendly by parsing and formatting file sizes and timestamps in a simple, human readable format.
+The functions in the ``humanfriendly`` package can be used to make text interfaces more user friendly by parsing and formatting file sizes and timestamps in simple, human readable formats.

 Getting started
 ---------------